There’s no easy way to describe the way we worship together at St. Michael’s. It’s both contemporary and traditional.

 Our worship follows the Book of Common Prayer, so we pray using words shared across the world by Anglicans and rooted in the very earliest church.
 Yet we have a time of open prayer as well and worship in our own, distinct voice.

 You will see some people kneel during prayers, and others stand.
 You will see some people who lift their hands during worship songs or prayers.
 You will see others who make the sign of the cross on their chest.
 Whatever “style” of worship you are comfortable with, you will find something familiar in the worship at St. Michael’s.
 And maybe you will find a new way to connect with God as well.

 Communion is the heart of our worship.
-All who seek deeper life with God are welcome to share in our celebration that Jesus, and all he has done for us, is present in the Eucharist.
-When we gather to share the broken bread and wine, we witness that we really are made one body in Christ.
+When we gather to share the broken bread and wine, we witness that we really are made one body in Christ, and that Jesus is present in our gathering.
 You can consume the bread and drink from the chalice; or you may hold the piece of bread and dip it in the chalice.
 Those who do not wish to receive bread and wine are welcome to come forward during Communion to receive a blessing; simply cross your arms across your chest.